 When you're revving to go, goal-setting can feel like an abstract place to start.
 As coaches, we understand how frustrating it is to work toward an unclear goal.
 But we promise you that it gets easier once you get started.

-We’ve compiled a handy guide to help you get a headstart with some coaching goals examples.
-Now there’s a concrete first step you’ve been looking for!
+We’ve compiled a handy guide to help you get a headstart with some coaching goals examples and a free template to guide you.
+Now there are the concrete first steps you’ve been looking for!

 The point of coaching

 Let’s start with the basics.
 Why does anyone need coaching?
 Coaching improves an individual’s ability in a particular area, whether that’s business, life, health, or something else.
 Whatever our coaching style, we’re there at the forefront to support this transformational experience for our clients.

 To do this successfully, we need to set goals to measure our progress.
 If the goal is improvement in a lifestyle area, for instance, measuring our progress determines the value of our service to our clients.
 But because lifestyle improvements are difficult to measure quantitatively, measuring how often we’re setting and accomplishing goals can provide this insight.

 A goal is a desired result, or an idea, for the future.
 It’s achieved when a person or group of people commit to planning and working towards the idea by overcoming habits or resolving situations that impede the desired result and actively working towards reaching the goal.
 Most importantly, goals are action-based — they require continuous effort to achieve.

 Goals aren’t visions or dreams.
 While all three share the same theme of aspiration, dreams exist in the imagination and function as inspiration.
 Visions are the big picture or the final destination that comes from completing a set of goals.